bernardoc1001/Source-Code-Analyser-Engine/docs/blog/blog.md

         The first thing I will do is read in the value for forward declarations as a string, convert it to clojure code, then evaluate this.
-        This is because clojure requires all functions to either be defined before they are used, to to be forward declared, and with the nature of the inter-connections of production rules, I have found it necessary to declare them in advance in the rulebook and then invoke that with the following code within the library
+        This is because clojure requires all functions to either be defined before they are used, or to be forward declared, and with the nature of the inter-connections of production rules, I have found it necessary to declare them in advance in the rulebook and then invoke that with the following code within the library
         ```
         (eval (read-string (:scae-forward-declarations production-rules)))
         ```
-        The last step in reading in the user submited code is to then evaluate all of the function definitions with the following code
+        The last step in reading in the user submitted code is to then evaluate all of the function definitions with the following code
         ```
         (map #(eval (read-string %)) (vals production-rules))